Ellen Bryan: Personal life and education

 Bryan is a native of Celina, Ohio, and graduated from Celina High School in 2007.
 Her parents are Kent and Virginia Bryan.
 She graduated cum laude from Ball State University in 2011 with a bachelor's degree in telecommunications.

 She has been married to comedian and fellow WUSA broadcaster Reese Waters since September 27, 2020.
-On August 29, 2021, she gave birth to a daughter.
+On August 29, 2021, she gave birth to their daughter.
+On 11 August 2023 their second child, son Kai was born.
+In July she announced her third pregnancy.